cupid-ide/cupid/nuopcdocs/idea.rst

+.. _bigidea:

 The Big Idea
 ============

 This section should help you understand key aspects of the NUOPC Layer design that are critical for writing the code to make your model NUOPC Layer compliant.
-The NUOPC Layer includes four kinds of generic component, each with a different purpose in a coupled application.
+The NUOPC Layer includes four kinds of generic components, each with a different purpose in a coupled application.
 One kind of generic component is the :term:`NUOPC Model`,  a component that wraps a model code (such as an atmopshere, ocean, or ice model) such that it